 “Why is the rum gone?” – Jack Sparrow

 Thanks to my friends at Hermitage Nevis, I possess the recipe for the oldest rum punch in the Caribbean!
 This is a 1-2-3 ratio of sour, sweet, and rum.
 It’s three parts rum but you can’t even taste the alcohol – a lethal combination!
 Be warned mateys, this is one strong and delicious drink!
 Please hydrate accordingly and enjoy.
 Watch me make it on the season one finale of The Rose Table video series here.
+Get the recipe here.

+When it comes to Pirates of the Caribbean party ideas, the food is of the utmost importance.
 This is my favorite menu yet, partly because it’s quite easy and so glamorous, but also because it really reminds me so much of my favorite trips to the Caribbean!

 “Hang the rules.
 They’re more like guidelines anyway!” – Elizabeth Swann